1. About

 3. Overview

 A YAFFS filesystem is simply a collection of blocks.
 There is no overall metadata or header.
 Because YAFFS is a log-structured filesystem, multiple versions of the same chunks can appear.
-The latest version of each chunk wins, and all earlier versions are ignored (see Sequence Number for how chunks are ordered).
+The latest version of each chunk wins, and all earlier versions are ignored (see sequence number for how chunks are ordered).

 3.1.
 Image Layout